Watford boss Pearson provides Sarr injury update ahead of Everton clash | Goal.com

 Getty

-Watford manager Nigel Pearson has ruled out Ismaïla Sarr from their Premier League game against Everton on Saturday.
+Watford manager Nigel Pearson has ruled Ismaïla Sarr out of their Premier League game against Everton on Saturday.

 Having not recovered from the injury setback, the Senegal international will not feature when the Hornets take on the Toffees.